bateskevin/batesbase/_posts/2020-02-19-DockerPester.md

 # Docker Pester - Run crossplatform tests locally!

-Recently there have been some changes in my Backpack concerning the portable system that I carry with myself to perform my job.
+Recently there have been some changes in my backpack concerning the portable system that I carry with myself to perform my job.
 I have had an HP laptop handed to me on my first day of work at my current company (about two years ago) and I actually had no problems whatsoever at the start.
-Now this Laptop lived for about 3/4 years before it decided to stop working.
+Now this laptop lived for about 3/4 years before it decided to stop working.
 My Laptop would not turn on and I could not work for 1.5 days cause we had no spare laptops at the time.

 Now that was a bummer..
 My company replaced my system with the same model and since I actually liked the Laptop I was handed in the first